 Dawn agreed with Paul and told us: “the food and service lived up to the great expectations that I had, especially after so many comments from returning guests.
 The food was simply delicious with such a great choice across the whole menu and if you still didn’t fancy one of the fantastic options available, they would be more than happy to rustle you up chicken and chips!”

-  All cabins come with tea and coffee making facilities in each cabin – which is good news to us Brits!
-They also come with a TV, hairdryer, air conditioning and a safe and you can also do your laundry on board if you need to.
+All cabins come with tea and coffee making facilities in each cabin, which is good news to us Brits!
+They also come with a TV, hairdryer, air conditioning, a safe and you can also do your laundry on board if you need to.

 There’s a number of adapted cabins on each ship – just ask about your cruise consultant before you book!

 Everything on board is priced in sterling and Wi-Fi is available on a pay as you go service.